balcsida/dxpcloud-swarm2k8s-migrator/README.md

 # dxpcloud-swarm2k8s-migrator

-Migration helper for Liferay Cloud
+Migration helper for DXP Cloud

-Configure the following environment variables in `LCP.json`:
+## Usage

+1. Download [the example LCP.json](LCP.json) to an empty folder and configure it according your needs (see Configuration for more info)
+2. Deploy it using `lcp` on the production environment.
+Example: `lcp deploy -p <projectname> -e prd -s swarm2k8s
+3. See the logs for the deployed service.

 ## Configuration